-Redshirt sophomore Lou Baudouin will represent Sac Sate and the Big Sky conference at the ITA Championships.

-Ferreros is part of the doubles tandem heading to the 2024 ITA Conference Masters Championships. eight of her 10 contests at the No. 3 spot.
-She was an All-Big Sky second team selection in both singles and doubles, opening her career with eight consecutive singles victories, while her 18 singles wins overall were tied for 15th on the school's single-season list.
-This fall, Baudouin finished 3-1 at the Cal Fall Invitational, posting singles wins over opponents from San Jose State, Nevada, and Pacific, while going 2-2 in doubles.
+Redshirt sophomore Lou Baudouin will represent Sac Sate and the Big Sky conference at the ITA Championships This fall, the duo were All-Big Sky second team selection in both singles and doubles, opening her career with eight consecutive singles victories, while her 18 singles wins overall were tied for 15th on the school's single-season list. ished 3-1 at the Cal Fall Invitational, posting singles wins over opponents from San Jose State, Nevada, and Pacific, while going 2-2 in doubles.
 She also reached the main draw round of 16 at the ITA Northwest Regionals alongside partner Palina Saulevich, posting wins over doubles teams from Pacific and UC Davis before falling to Washington State's duo of Hania Abouelsaad and Martina Markov in a tiebreaker, 8-7 (5).